-The capabilities of the telescope are split into two categories: available functionality during Cycle 18 and functionality that is not offered in Cycle 18.
-The content of this list will be revised for future single cycle proposal calls, based on the progress of the TMSS development.
+The capabilities of the telescope are split into two categories: available functionality during Cycle 20 and functionality that is not offered in Cycle 20.
 The capabilities are presented in the following table and described in more detail in the text following the table.
 It is followed by a section describing dynamic scheduling detailing essential requirements during the specification of the proposal.

 It is important that you check the details regarding specification and scheduling (!) such that you are sure that your observing campaign can be executed.
 The details can be found below the table and on the separate web pages.